 The Trust believes that an overreaction to the impact of e-commerce on retail commercial properties will allow the Trust to acquire well-located Properties below replacement cost.
 Retailers across the United States are looking to expand into well-located centers and with construction costs elevated, new development is limited, allowing for existing centers to experience increased occupancies and rent growth.
 As brick-and-mortar brands look to integrate e-commerce options into their offerings, they are looking to have a seamless storefront and online operation.
 This results in traditional retailers refreshing existing stores with new investment and even opening new stores to accommodate direct to consumer brands.
 While retail e-commerce sales are growing quickly, over 86% of US retail sales still occur in physical stores (US Census Bureau).
 Additionally, online retailers are taking advantage of any vacant space to continue their growth.
-Traditional and online retailers are experiencing increasing competition and rising online advertising costs, leading brick-and-mortar stores to become an attractive growth channel.
+Traditional and online retailers are working to capitalize on omnichannel approaches to reach the entire customer base.
+Many online-only retailers are experiencing increasing competition and rising online advertising costs, leading brick-and-mortar stores to become an attractive growth channel.
 Market fundamentals have also fully recovered in primary markets and absorption is beginning to take hold in secondary/tertiary markets where retail shopping center values remain depressed.
 Moreover, debt financing providers are seeking solid investment opportunities allowing the Trust to obtain long duration, fixed-rate financing.
 Employing low to moderate leverage, the Trust will be able to generate significant recurring cash flows from these investments.